 When I began in the business of building websites and monetizing them(making money from them), I quickly learned the value of content marketing.

 Early on I didn’t truly understand every aspect of what it would take to get a bunch of helpful backlinks for my first website, but I did understand that I desperately needed them and I’d been encouraged to began with article distribution.
-(Related article…How To Get Free Backlinks!)
+(Related article…How To Get Quality Backlinks!)

 I really didn’t like the idea of this at first because I had already spent so much time writing articles for my site and I felt wiped out mentally.
 I felt that if I were going to be writing articles that they should be going on my website and not to a bunch of article directories, but I did it anyway.

 I will tell you honestly, IT WAS A CHORE, atleast it was for me.
 I hated every minute of it, but it turned out to be a great backlink boost for my first website and taught me a thing or two about the backlinking world.
 I got a gang of backlinks from different I.P. addresses and began the process of pushing my site towards an avalanche of free traffic from the Search Engines.

 Even though it fried my brains, here is what I did and still do when article marketing…

 I wrote good quality articles on my niche-topic (I now hire this type of work out to outsourcers so I can focus on my own website’s content).

 In the resource box that explains a bit about my website and even about me, I would always include a couple backlinks to related pages on my website and they ALWAYS are formatted to have the proper anchor text of my linked pages main keyword.